laxertu/eric/docs_markdown/docs.md

 Entry point for message streaming

-A message with type = ‘error’ is yeld on invalid listener or channel
+A message with type = ‘error’ is yield on invalid listener or channel

 * **Parameters:**
   **listener** ([*MessageQueueListener*](#eric_sse.listener.MessageQueueListener))